epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 Often a more formal process is used where researchers have to submit a form with details about what the results are and how they relate to the project.
 There can be a service level agreement for the time taken to review requests.

-For data that is to be brought in, checks should be made about whether the user has permission to use this data and move it to different locations.
+For data that is to be brought in, checks should be made about whether the user has permission to use this data and copied it to different locations.
 Some data sets might not be a concern, for example publicly available data on air pollution.
 Questions should be raised if a user is trying to bring in something sensitive like patient records.

 Users may want to bring in code or containers.
 This should be scanned (TO DO - recommend some tools) to check for security problems.